grafana/grafana-plugin-examples/examples/app-basic/README.md

-# Grafana Basic App plugin
+# Grafana Basic App plugin example

 The Grafana Basic App plugin sample demonstrates how to build a basic app plugin for Grafana with custom routing.